How to Perform a Security Incident Response Tabletop Exercise?

 This section talks of Incident Response Cyber Exercises as a vital step forward towards ensuring cyber resilience of the business.
 The TRM guidelines 2021 advise regular incident response cyber exercises that validate the organisation’s response and recovery strategy.
 Read more about these guidelines here.

-How do you do a cyber crisis tabletop exercise?
+How do you conduct a cyber crisis tabletop exercise?

 The first step in conducting a security incident response tabletop exercise is choosing the right participants.
 Don’t limit yourself to members of the Information Security team.
 You have to involve important business decision makers and even C-suite executives as part of the exercise.
 The right people make the exercise really effective.

 Next, comes the scenario.
-Incident Response Scenario Examples could range from a basic phishing attack to an attack on the crown jewels of the business.
+Tabletop Cybersecurity Exercise Examples could range from a basic phishing attack to an attack on the crown jewels of the business.
 The scenario is usually based on the specific nature and industry of the client.
 It is often also led by threat intelligence-based research.

 For the actual exercise, it is important that the host create an intense atmosphere.
 The pressure inside the room (or virtual environment) should be akin to what an actual attack will feel like.
 All participants must be forced to think on their feet.